 3. You must make over 125% of the poverty guidelines or have a joint financial sponsor.
 The poverty guidelines change every year.
-Currently, if you are a single person with no children (and with no dependents on your taxes) then $20,000 of gross yearly income is sufficient.
-Each dependent you have raises your income requirement for the fiancée visa by approximately $4,500.00.
+Look at form I-134 for information as to how much income you must make to support your fiance to qualify.
+If there are other dependents involved (your fiance has children or you have children etc. then those people must be included in your calculation.
 You can also meet this requirement if the U.S. Citizen owns enough assets or has a co-sponsor who is willing to be involved.
-If the U.S. Citizen does not have enough income from a job or self employment to meet this requirement then an attorney should be involved to help in this area.
+However, some consulates/embassies will not allow you to use a co-sponsor to meet the requirements of the I-134 form.
+If the U.S. Citizen does not have enough income from a job or self employment to meet this requirement then you should consult with an experienced immigration attorney.

 4. You cannot have been convicted of certain crimes.
 You, the US citizen, must not have been convicted of a variety of crimes such as domestic violence and homicide.
-Your fiancé needs to know about these crimes or the case can be denied.
+If you have crimes in your past you should have them reviewed by an experienced immigration attorney.

 5. You and your fiancée must both be free to get married at the time you file your petition.
 This means that you are both unmarried (not separated or in the process of divorce) at the time the petition is filed with USCIS.
 If you were previously married then you need to prove that the marriage is over.
 This can be proven by a certified divorce decree or death certificate.
 You also must be old enough to get married.

 6. You must get married to your fiancée within ninety days of your fiancée entering the United States.
-In addition, your fiancée will only be able to marry you (she cannot substitute someone else) once she comes over on her fiancée visa.
+In addition, your fiancée will only be able to marry you (she cannot substitute someone else in your place) once she comes over on her fiancée visa.
 If she enters the United States on a fiancée visa and does not marry you within 90 days then she will need to return to her home country.